linuxmint/doc-developer-guide/docs/technology.rst

 Other cool tools
 ~~~~~~~~~~~~~~~~

 Most of our configuration is stored in dconf and we use gsettings (from the command line) to look at it or modify it.
-If you want to do graphically, you can install dconf-editor.
+If you want to do it graphically, you can install dconf-editor.

 awf is useful to test widgets when working on GTK themes.